Marshal-AM/founderblaze/README.md

 > **Solo Founders don't need a team.
 They need 8 Agentic Services**

-FounderBlaze is an **application** where solo founders chat with an **entrypoint AI agent** that analyzes the request and **delegates** to specialized multi-agent pipelines — promo videos, product demos, competitor reports, investor outreach packs, Reddit engagement playbooks, production-ready brand kits, desktop/mobile UI appkit packs, and investor pitch decks.
+FounderBlaze is an **application** where solo founders chat with an **entrypoint AI agent** that analyzes the request and **delegates** to specialized multi-agent pipelines — promo videos, product demos, competitor reports, investor outreach packs, Reddit engagement playbooks, production-ready brand kits, mobile + desktop UI kit boards (App Kit), and investor pitch decks.
 Pipelines run on **Genblaze**, deliverables land on **Backblaze B2**, and the same catalog is exposed over **A2MCP** jobs plus a real **MCP** tool server.

 This is not a template library. **This is an ENTIRE collection of non-engineering departments — automated — for the one-person billion-dollar company era.**